rajeshbhola/devguide/about.md

   </div>
   <br>

-  <p class="intro1">Welcome to <b>bholaCodeCamp</b>, a comprehensive coding blog dedicated to all things related to programming, technology, and development tools.
+  <p class="intro1">Welcome to <b>DevGuide</b>, a comprehensive coding blog dedicated to all things related to programming, technology, and development tools.
 Whether you're a beginner or an advanced coder, you'll find valuable content that enhance your learning journey.</p>
-  <p>I am Rajesh Bhola, a developer and owner of bholaCodeCamp.
+  <p>I am Rajesh Bhola, a developer and owner of DevGuide.
 As a software engineer, I thrive on problem-solving, delivering quality projects, and sharing my knowledge through blogs.</p>
   <br>
   <h2>What You'll Learn</h2>
   <ul>